sonjaek/fullstack-exercises/tutorial-notes/README.md

   - Use `concat()` rather than `push()`, for example.<br>
     `const t2 = t.concat(5);`
     - Creates a new array in which the content of the old array and the new item are both included.

+### Part 1d: Complex state, debugging

+- Rules for Hooks: The useState function (as well as the useEffect function introduced later on in the course) must not be called from inside of a loop, a conditional expression, or any place that is not a function defining a component.
+This must be done to ensure that the hooks are always called in the same order, and if this isn't the case the application will behave erratically.
+- One way to define an event handler is to use function that returns a function.
+- Never define components inside of other components.
+The biggest problems are due to the fact that React treats a component defined inside of another component as a new component in every render.
+This makes it impossible for React to optimize the component.